Joint Rehab and Sport Medical Center - Logo

 Cortisone and TMJ

 When most people get a “TMJ Injection” it is a cortisone injection.
 Cortisone is an anti-inflammatory and the hope is that the TMJ problem is one of inflammation and the steroid can help.
 The problem of inflammation can be one of rheumatoid arthritis.
 In rheumatoid arthritis patients suffering with TMJ problems, cortisone is seen as an effective short-term solution.
-This is demonstrated by a December 2021 study (x) stating: “Methylprednisolone injections in the TMJ alleviate pain and improve mouth opening capacity for approximately three weeks, allowing patients to perform jaw exercises during this timeframe of temporary relief.
+This is demonstrated by a December 2021 study (3) stating: “Methylprednisolone injections in the TMJ alleviate pain and improve mouth opening capacity for approximately three weeks, allowing patients to perform jaw exercises during this timeframe of temporary relief.
 It thus seems useful for the short-term management of TMJ involvement in rheumatoid arthritis.”

 TMJ and botulinum toxins